The first BART to OAK vehicle has begun testing!

 1993 – Project Update Report for the Oakland Airport Intermodal Connector Project completed.

-November 7, 2000 – Alameda County voters reauthorized Alameda County's transportation sales tax (Measure B) to provide funding for a series of transportation-related projects, including the Oakland Airport Connector.
+November 7, 2000 – Alameda County voters reauthorized Alameda County's transportation sales tax (Measure B) to provide funding for a series of transportation-related projects, including BART to OAK.

 March 28, 2002 – The BART Board of Directors certified the Final Environmental Impact Report (EIR) and approved the BART link to Oakland International Airport via elevated Automated Guideway Transit (AGT) system.